 On the other hand, a Chapter 7 bankruptcy can remain on your credit report for up to 10 years, according to the Fair Credit Reporting Act.
 However, if you have substantial debts, which are in default, your credit history may already be poor.
 You’ll lose all your credit cards; and Bankruptcy will make it nearly impossible to get a mortgage if you don’t already have one.

 Consumers must past a “means test”.
-The means test looks at your income, and in some cases, your expenses and debts, to determine whether could afford to pay back some of your debts https://www.uscourts.gov/forms/means-test-forms/chapter-7-means-test-calculation.
+The means test takes into account your income, expenses and family size to determine whether you have enough disposable income to repay your debts https://www.uscourts.gov/forms/means-test-forms/chapter-7-means-test-calculation.
 The main goal of the means test is to require higher earning debtors to pay back some or all their debt in Chapter 13, rather than allowing them to discharge their debt in Chapter 7.

 There are 4 locations that a debtor may file his/her petition, depending on the county of residence prior to filing https://www.ganb.uscourts.gov/court-info/court-locations.
 Each court will be open from 8:00 AM to 4:00 PM Monday through Friday, excluding holidays.